paulbaumgarten/data-sets/README.md

-# data-sets
+# Common data sets

- Common data sets
+A collection of datasets that come in useful for my intro to programming classes.